Arjunnemani/Music-base-game-Pratice/README.md

 # Music base game- Pratice
- This is a pratice to learn how to use music interaction
+ This project is a pratice to replicate the interavtive music game and to learn how to use diffrent elements and intgration of music into the game.